Table of Contents

 Creating a CMMC Compliance Team

 Establish a dedicated team responsible for overseeing and executing the compliance strategy.
-This team should consist of experts in cybersecurity, legal, and other relevant domains to ensure a holistic approach.
+This team should consist of experts in cybersecurity, legal, and other relevant domains to ensure all angles are covered.

 Selecting Appropriate CMMC Level for Certification